 Simultaneous Encodes.
-Use the slider to set the number of jobs that are allowed to execute in parallel on this platform (node).
-The number is limited by the license level you have purchased.
+Use the slider to set the number of jobs that can execute in parallel on this platform (node).
 Higher license levels can encode more simultaneous jobs.
+With the Engine license, Episode can encode up to 32 simultaneous jobs.